JulianFrattini/bda4sci/README.md

 ```
 4. Install all required packages via `install.packages(c("tidyverse", "ggdag", "brms", "marginaleffects", "patchwork"))`.
 5. Create a folder called *fits* within *src/* such that `brms` has a location to place all Bayesian models.
-6. Open the `bda-intro.Rproj` file with RStudio which will setup the environment correctly.
+6. Open the `sci-intro.Rproj` file with RStudio which will setup the environment correctly.

 ## License